Alopecia Fungal Infection: Causes, Symptoms, and Treatment

 Hygiene and Lifestyle Tips

-Some fungal infections cause scarring alopecia, resulting in smooth, bald patches where hair may not regrow.
-Non-scarring infections often allow full recovery once treated.
+Severe inflammatory cases can lead to scarring alopecia, leaving smooth bald patches where regrowth may not return.
+Non-scarring forms usually allow full recovery once treated.

-It’s important to distinguish these types because scarring means permanent follicle loss.
-Dr. Kopelman explains that early treatment significantly reduces the risk of scarring and preserves hair density.
+Distinguishing the two matters, because scarring means permanent follicle loss.
+Dr. Kopelman explains that early treatment sharply reduces the risk of scarring and preserves density.

 How to Avoid Recurrence

-After treatment, continue antifungal shampoos if advised and check pets for infections.
-Stay alert for new bald patches or changes to your scalp.
-Fast action prevents a cycle of fungal infection and hair loss from returning.
-Following up with your dermatologist ensures long-term hair health.
+After treatment, continue medicated shampoos if advised and check pets for signs of infection.
+Stay alert for new bald patches or changes in your scalp.

 FAQs About Alopecia Fungal Infection